samlobe/amyloid-predict/README.md

 This workflow can be used to analyze all the IDRs in the human genome with a few hours of computation on a GPU (~15 hrs on my NVIDIA RTX 3900 Ti).

-I got these human IDRs from [this repo](github.com/KULL-Centre/_2023_Tesei_IDRome) from this very nice [paper](https://doi.org/10.1038/s41586-023-07004-5).
+I got these human IDRs from [this repo](github.com/KULL-Centre/_2023_Tesei_IDRome) from this [paper](https://doi.org/10.1038/s41586-023-07004-5).
 I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "human_IDR_scanning" if you're interested.  **combined_per_res_scores.pkl** has amyloid scores for each amino acid in an IDR of a human protein.
-You can plot these scores using **plot_IDR_res_scores.py** and inputting the UniProt ID and a range of residues that you care about.
+You can plot these scores using **plot_IDR_res_scores.py** and inputting the UniProt ID and, optionally, a range of residues in that IDR.

 # Troubleshooting Memory Issues
 **predict.py** should work find to extract embeddings for *several* or *dozens* of sequences, depending on your RAM size.

-**extract.py** with the `--include mean` flag is recommended when you have *hundreds* or *thousands* of sequences, because it will batch your sequences appropriately.
+**extract.py** with the `--include mean` flag is recommended when you have *hundreds* or *thousands* of sequences, because it efficiently batches your sequences; this script was made by the ESM developers and altered slightly by me.
 You can reduce `--toks_per_batch` (default=4096) if you still have memory issues (e.g. `--toks_per_batch 500`).
 Additionally if you're using a GPU, the `--nogpu` flag can move the embeddings extraction to a CPU (which tend to have more RAM) to avoid memory issues.
 Here's an example extract.py command to minimize memory issues: